solyarisoftware/nera.vim/README.md

 - press `esc` and `F1`.
 The line is updated and in this case

       mi chiamo [Giorgio Robino](person_name) ed abito in [corso Magenta 35/4 a Genova](address)

+### Undo labeling

+If you are unhappy with your labelling, just undo in vim as usual, pressing `u` in normal mode!

 ## Status / How to contribute